Northern York County School District

 Telephone (717) 432-8691; Fax (717) 432-1421

 The Northern York County School District is located in south central Pennsylvania at the northwestern tip of York County.
 It is bounded on the northern border by Cumberland County and on the west by Adams County.
-The District, with a total of 91 square miles, is strategically located between three major population centers: Harrisburg, the state capital on the northeast; York, the county seat to the southeast; and Gettysburg, to the southwest.
-The major population center of the school district is Dillsburg, a community of approximately 1900 people.
-The school district is comprised of seven municipalities, four townships and three boroughs.
-The townships are Carroll, Franklin, Monaghan and Warrington.
+The District, with a total of 119 square miles, is strategically located between three major population centers: Harrisburg, the state capital on the northeast; York, the county seat to the southeast; and Gettysburg, to the southwest.
+The major population center of the school district is Dillsburg, a community of approximately 2500 people.
+The school district is comprised of eight municipalities, five townships, and three boroughs.
+The townships are Carroll, Franklin, Monaghan, Washington, and Warrington.
 The boroughs are Dillsburg, Franklintown and Wellsville.
-The combined population of all seven municipalities is approximately 20,000
+The combined population of all eight municipalities is approximately 24,500.

-The seven school buildings include a comprehensive high school housing grades 9 through 12, a sixth through eighth grade middle school and four elementary schools.
-One of the elementary buildings, Wellsville Elementary, has two buildings on its campus.
+The six school buildings include a high school housing grades 9 through 12, a sixth through eighth grade middle school, and four elementary schools.
 The district is divided into four attendance areas for elementary enrollment.
-The elementary buildings are: Dillsburg Elementary, Northern Elementary, South Mountain Elementary and Wellsville Elementary.
-Additionally 50-60 students are enrolled and transported to the Cumberland-Perry Area Vocational Technical School for specialized vocational and technical courses.
+The elementary buildings are: Dillsburg Elementary, Northern Elementary, South Mountain Elementary, and Wellsville Elementary.
+Additionally 80-90 students are enrolled and transported to the Cumberland-Perry Area Career and Technical Center for specialized training in a trade.
 Programs for special needs students are provided in accordance with federal and state guidelines.
 Student Assistance programs are available at the high school and middle school levels.

-The total student population in 2018-2019 is 3,222 and has remained stable over the past ten years.
-The building enrollments for the 2018-2019 school year are 1,002 in the high school, 792 in the middle school, 442 in Dillsburg Elementary, 314 in Northern Elementary, 456 in South Mountain Elementary, and 216 in Wellsville Elementary.
-Class sizes range from 10 to 28 students at the high school, 23-32 students in the middle school, and 14-27 per class at the elementary level.
+The total student population in 2021-2022 is 3393 and has remained stable over the past ten years.
+The building enrollments for the 2021-2022 school year are 1,072 in the high school, 777 in the middle school, 457 in Dillsburg Elementary, 374 in Northern Elementary, 430 in South Mountain Elementary, and 238 in Wellsville Elementary.